 1. Children – Verses 12 and 13 tell us that “children” have theirs sins forgiven and they “know the Father.”
 When new believers first confess Jesus Christ as their Savior they become children of God because their sins are forgiven under the shed blood of Jesus.
 They are no longer abandoned, spiritual orphans on their own.
 They are now adopted, through Christ, and have a new Heavenly Father.

 Children cannot survive by themselves.
-They are vulnerable and immature.
+They are vulnerable, immature and carry little to no responsibility in the household.
 They need others who are stronger than them to provide assistance until they can demonstrate self-care.

 If someone in your group hasn’t made a defining decision to follow Jesus as Lord and Messiah, they are not yet “children” of God.
 If someone in your group has recently become a Christian, they need to be well-connected to the family of God, experience the love of their Father through others and learn about the waters of baptism.